JohnRyland/DataStructures/README.md

 ## Traversal

 The data structures need to be used by code to access them and update them.
-This is how the pros and cons of data structures are measured.
+This is how the pros and cons of data structures are measured, how easily the various operations can be performed.

-Traversal of a data structure is one of the more fundametal operations that can be performed.
+Traversal of a data structure is one of the more fundametal operations.
 Some data structures offer different traversals.
 Lets look quickly at each.

 ### Array